cjsindt/CS4980-Project/README.txt

 Examples are given already for New York and Colorado.

 ----------------------------------------------------------------------------------------------------
 correlation.py

+This script requires pandas, matplotlib, and scipy

 To run:
     python3 correlation.py

+This script was used to generate a plot of policies compared to case data while highlighting when flu seasons occured.

+Running this script will output a plot in the src/plots directory showing this data.

+You can change the state of interest at the bottom of the script with the 'state' variable.

 ----------------------------------------------------------------------------------------------------
 regress.py

+This file requires sklearn, matplotlib, pandas, and numpy.

 To run:
     python3 regress.py

-This file requires sklearn, matplotlib, pandas, and numpy.

 Using the data in the src/data directory, this file is used to generate models for different states and using different groups of policy.